Terms and Conditions

 3.3 Palette reserves unlimited rights to all documentation including information on interfaces.
 This documentation must only be made accessible to third parties with the consent of Palette and must be given back to Palette promptly when requested if the order is not placed.

-3.4 Insofar as Palette has developed or created catalogues in fulfilment of a customer purchase order, Palette shall be entitled to use these products in whole or in part for their own purposes, inasmuch as nothing to the contrary has been expressly agreed.
+3.4 If Palette has developed or created catalogues or products in fulfilment of a customer purchase order, Palette shall be entitled to use these catalogues or products in whole or in part for their own purposes, unless expressly agreed otherwise.

 3.5 The customer may create one backup copy with no express agreement.